hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

 where autoloading is used we would make the same chage there; but as it stands the general universe generally uses the autoloader and rarely uses 'require'.

+## what are hybrid boxxy nodes? :[#041]

+they are modules that define some constants "in line" (like normally) in the file that belongs to the subject node; but would like for others to be define alla boxxy with constant inference. when we do this we track them with this identifier.